jxnblk/blog/src/posts/universal-ui-components.md

 export default Button
 ```

-Other than the differences in syntax between JSX, hyperscript, and tagged template literals,
+There are still quite a few difference in syntax between JSX, hyperscript, and tagged template literals.
-the biggest difference in the code for each of these components is the `import` statement at the top of the file.

-For the sake of this post, I’ll focus on implementing components for each library in JSX.
+For the sake of this post, I’ll focus on implementing these components in JSX.

 The first three examples are covered, but here’s what the hyperscript and yo-yo examples would look like in JSX.

 ```js